mshalah/polyominoes_polycubes_upperbounds/README.md

 A polyomino is a plane geometric figure formed by joining one or more equal squares edge to edge.
 The popular computer game Tetris features polyominoes of size 4.
 For more about polyominoes, see https://en.wikipedia.org/wiki/Polyomino.

-A polycube (the higher-dimensional analogue of the polyominoe) is a solid figure formed by joining one or more equal cubes face to face.
+A polycube (the higher-dimensional analogue of the polyomino) is a solid figure formed by joining one or more equal cubes face to face.

 The most important and fundamental question about polyominoes is: how many polyominoes with n squares are there? (polyominoes are considered identical up-to translations).
 This remains an important open problem in combinatorial geometry (see http://cs.smith.edu/~jorourke/TOPP/P37.html#Problem.37).
 The same is true for higher dimensions.